wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 * The computational tools to solve a problem
 * A way to pack it all so others can use it
 * A way to communicate and share our work
+* A way to only depend on tools everyone has (browsers!)
 * A way to do all of this relatively easily and accessibly

 ---